 17. Remove everything from the bookshelves.
 Then, put them all back.

-18. Stick and unstick stickers!
-On the paper, on your shirt, on your cheek.
+18. Stick and unstick stickers; on a piece of paper, on your shirt, or on your cheek.
 Hooray!

 20. Tear up old magazines or newspapers and make some art.

 24. Build an obstacle course out of pillows and cushions.

 25. Solve puzzles together like this Melissa and Doug Wooden Puzzle.